 Beyond the Binary is an ongoing discussion on gender identity hosted by the Office of LGBTQ Resources staff members.
 It is a safe space for conversation on life and wellbeing for those who identify as transgender, agender, dualgender, genderqueer, gender questioning, nonbinary or ortherwise.
 Snacks are provided!
 Check our calendar for meeting times.
 Contact Seth Wallace for more information.

 Trans/gender Awareness Week at Yale has expanded into an annual series of events celebrating and exploring a variety of trans and gender non-conforming identities, experiences, and communities.
 Find out more on the Trans/gender Awareness Weeks page.

 Both Yale Health and Aetna include transgender health coverage.
 Contact your Human Resource Generalist for the most current information.
+Yale Health members, see Transgender Care at Yale Health for Members at the Yale Health website.
 The Guide to Gender Identity and Affirmation in the Workplace at Yale also includes helpful information about healthcare coverage, services and support.